 Age-Appropriate Technology Use

 We believe face-to-face, collaborative learning is more effective in the early years than screen time.
-However, as students grow and develop, they are equipped with 21st-century skills and able to use technology as a tool to empower their learning.
+However, as students grow and develop, they are equipped with 21st-century skills and guided to use technology as a tool to empower their learning.

 Student Support Services